ltw-webdev-5/curriculum/writing-a-readme.md

       **Write your “why” before moving onto the rest of this lesson.** Your “why” should guide every decision you make about your portfolio website.

+      *Please call me over and we can read through it and discuss what you’re trying to communicate.*

   - title: "Edit the readme"
     before: |
-      We’re going to use Markdown to write a simple readme to store in your repository.
+      We’re going to use [Markdown](/topics/markdown-yaml-cheat-sheet/) to write a simple readme to store in your repository.

       The readme should contain this information: